Xyfir/Documentation/xyfir-annotations/help.md

 **Generating a Web Search annotation:** By checking the box for *Web Search Annotation* our system will automatically create a search annotation using the item's text and optionally the book's title as a search query (for Google, Bing, etc).

-**Generating a map annotation:** By checking the box for *Map Annotation* our system will automatically create a map annotation using the item's text as a search query (for Google Maps, etc).
+**Generating a Map annotation:** By checking the box for *Map Annotation* our system will automatically create a map annotation using the item's text as a search query (for Google Maps, etc).
 Enable map annotation generation if your selected item's text is a place that can be found on an actual map (a place, city, zip code, etc).

 **What *Create All* does:** Create all will automatically create a single set item for every found item listed.
 Each item will contain one search (the item's text) and one annotation (of type 'Web Search').
 If 'Search Context' has a value then context will be added to all of the created annotations.